-Praised in The Guardian as “the most all-round compelling Sieglinde I have heard since the great Helga Dernesch,” Lee Bisset was born in Scotland, which she represented at the BBC Cardiff Singer of the World Competition.
-She studied at the Royal Northern College of Music and the National Opera Studio, before joining the Young Singers’ Programme at English National Opera.
+Born in Scotland, which she represented at the BBC Cardiff Singer of the World Competition, Lee Bisset studied at the Royal Northern College of Music and the National Opera Studio, before joining the Young Singers’ Programme at English National Opera.

-Conductors with whom she has worked include Mikhail Agrest, David Angus, Nisa Bareza, Andrew Bisantz, Jeremy Carnall, Nicholas Chalmers, Richard Farnes, Edward Gardner, Anthony Legge, Luiz Malheiro, Anthony Negus, Peter Robinson, David Stern, Stuart Stratford, Phillip Thomas and Willie Waters.
+Conductors with whom she has worked include Jessica Cottis, Mikhail Agrest, David Angus, Nisa Bareza, Andrew Bisantz, Jeremy Carnall, Nicholas Chalmers, Sir Andrew Davis, Kevin John Edusei, Richard Farnes, Edward Gardner, Anthony Legge, Luiz Malheiro, Anthony Negus, Peter Robinson, David Stern, Stuart Stratford, Phillip Thomas, Willie Waters and Christopher Willis.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.